MAlik-0786/MAlik-0786/README.md

 - 👋 Hi, I’m Ashiph Ali
 - 👀 I’m interested to work as PHP Developer
-- 🌱 I’m currently learning Codeugniter 4 whis is php Fremwork
+- 🌱 I’m currently learning Codeigniter 4 which is php Fremwork .

 <!---